SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

 3. Enter a **Display Name**, **Subdomain** and select your suitable **Region** and choose **Create** to create your sub-account.

-   > Kindly check if the region you select contains the necessary services needed for this mission[see SAP BTP Regions and Service Portfolio ](https://help.sap.com/doc/aa1ccd10da6c4337aa737df2ead1855b/Cloud/en-US/3b642f68227b4b1398d2ce1a5351389a.html).
+   > Kindly check if the region you select contains the necessary services needed for this mission, [see SAP BTP Regions and Service Portfolio ](https://help.sap.com/doc/aa1ccd10da6c4337aa737df2ead1855b/Cloud/en-US/3b642f68227b4b1398d2ce1a5351389a.html).

    ![create subaccount2](./images/createsubaccount2.png)